Superman in film: DCEU cameos (2019–2023)

-DC Universe (2025– )
+DC Universe (2025–present)

-Superman: Legacy (2025)
+Superman (2025)

-After filmmaker James Gunn and producer Peter Safran were appointed in October 2022 to serve as the co-chairmen and co-CEOs of the then-newly formed DC Studios to develop plans for a new DC shared universe slate, Gunn stated in December that Superman was a huge priority for the studio, before announcing that he was writing a new Superman film that would focus on a younger version of the character, who would be depicted as a cub reporter interacting with key characters such as Lois Lane.
+In October 2022, filmmaker James Gunn and producer Peter Safran were appointed to serve as the co-chairmen and co-CEOs of the then-newly formed DC Studios to develop plans for a new DC shared universe slate.
+Gunn stated in December that Superman was a huge priority for the studio, and announced that he was writing a new Superman film that would focus on a younger version of the character, who would be depicted as a cub reporter interacting with key characters such as Lois Lane.
 As such, Henry Cavill was not expected to return, although Gunn and Safran met with the actor to discuss potentially working together in the future, including potentially portraying a different character.
 There was potential for Gunn to also direct the film, which was not expected to be an origin story for the character.
 The film's title was revealed to be Superman: Legacy in January 2023, with Gunn describing it as the "true start" to the studio's overarching narrative of the new DCU franchise and is scheduled to be released on July 11, 2025.
-It was also confirmed that the film will have a PG-13 rating.
+In June, David Corenswet was cast as Superman, and Rachel Brosnahan was cast as Lois Lane.
+In July, Isabela Merced, Edi Gathegi, and Nathan Fillion were cast as Hawkgirl, Mister Terrific, and Guy Gardner respectively.
+Anthony Carrigan was cast as Metamorpho right after.
+In November, Nicholas Hoult was cast to play Lex Luthor.
+By February 2024, the film had been retitled to Superman.
+A first look at Superman's suit emblem was also released, visually referencing Superman's appearance in DC Comics' Kingdom Come comic book miniseries.

-Supergirl: Woman of Tomorrow
+Supergirl (2026)

 In January 2023, James Gunn announced a standalone film featuring the character Supergirl set in the new DCU franchise, which would derive significantly from the Supergirl: Woman of Tomorrow miniseries by writer Tom King.
-Both Superman: Legacy and Supergirl: Woman of Tomorrow will be part of Chapter 1 of the DCU which is titled as Gods and Monsters.
+Both Superman (2025) and Supergirl will be part of Chapter 1 of the DCU which is titled as Gods and Monsters.
+In November, Ana Nogueira was set to write the screenplay.
+In January 2024, Milly Alcock was cast as Supergirl to debut in another DCU project, reported to be Superman.
+Craig Gillespie entered talks to direct the film in April 2024, and was confirmed as director the next month when the film was given its release date.
+Filming took place from January to May 2025 and is scheduled to release theatrically on June 26, 2026.